Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Acknowledgements

-We thank Richard Kueng, Marcel Hinsche, and John Wright for helpful conversations.
-SG, VI, DL are supported by Scott Aaronson's Vannevar Bush Fellowship from the US Department of Defense, the Berkeley NSF-QLCI CIQC Center, a Simons Investigator Award, and the Simons ``It from Qubit'' collaboration.
-WK is supported by an NDSEG Fellowship.
+SG, VI, DL are supported by Scott Aaronson's Vannevar Bush Fellowship from the US Department of Defense, NSF QLCI Award OMA-2016245, a Simons Investigator Award, and the Simons ``It from Qubit'' collaboration.
+WK is supported by an NDSEG Fellowship and acknowledges support from the U.S.\ Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+DL is also supported by NSF award FET-2243659.
+VI is also supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing and an NSF Graduate Research Fellowship.

+This work was done in part while SG, VI, and DL were visiting the Simons Institute for the Theory of Computing.

+This article has been authored by an employee of National Technology \& Engineering Solutions of Sandia, LLC under Contract No. DE-NA0003525 with the U.S. Department of Energy (DOE).
+The employee owns all right, title and interest in and to the article and is solely responsible for its contents.
+The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this article or allow others to do so, for United States Government purposes.
+The DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan \href{https://www.energy.gov/downloads/doe-public-access-plan}{https://www.energy.gov/downloads/doe-public-access-plan}.